AdaCore/learn/content/courses/advanced-ada/parts/resource_management/containers.rst

 Basic syntax
 ~~~~~~~~~~~~

-The :ada:`'Aggregate` aspect has the following syntax:
+The :ada:`Aggregate` aspect has the following syntax:

 .. code-block:: ada